Mohit-robo/end-to-end-deployment/README.md

 #### **MLFlow Integration: A Tool for Managing the Machine Learning Lifecycle**

 This project leverages MLFlow integrated with DagsHub for efficient experiment tracking, model versioning, and collaboration.
-By using DagsHub as the remote repository for MLFlow artifacts, you can seamlessly track your experiments, store model artifacts, and visualize performance metrics all in one place.
+Using DagsHub as the remote repository for MLFlow artifacts, you can seamlessly track your experiments, store model artifacts, and visualize performance metrics in one place.
 This integration ensures that every aspect of your machine learning pipeline is version-controlled and easily accessible, enhancing reproducibility and collaboration within the team.

-Once you set up DagsHub profile, link your current github repo to DagsHub.
+Once you set up the DagsHub profile, link your current GitHub repo to DagsHub.
 In the `wasteDetection/constant/training_pipeline/__init__.py` change the `GITHUB_USER_NAME`, `GITHUB_REPO_NAME` and `MLFLOW_TRACKING_URI`.

 #### **Model Training**

 1. Refering to **Step5**, create and AWS user.
-As we will be saving the weights into s3 bucket you need to mention the `S3_MDOEL_NAME` and `S3_MDOEL_BUCKET`.
+As we will be saving the weights into the s3 bucket you need to mention the `S3_MDOEL_NAME` and `S3_MDOEL_BUCKET`.
 Refer to this [file](wasteDetection/constant/training_pipeline/__init__.py), for the configs.
-2. Set the environment variable, here we will be setting theaws credentials manually.
-In case of Github-Actions, we will be accessing them from github secrets.
+2. Set the environment variable, here we will set the AWS credentials manually.
+In the case of Github-Actions, we will be accessing them from GitHub secrets.

         # Windows
         set AWS_ACCESS_KEY_ID=""